AI Danger

 probability distribution over the likelihood of imminent AI Doomsday

-misleading because: it's very difficult to predict the particular
+predictions would be misleading because: it's very difficult to predict

-pathway to imminent AI Doomsday, so his specific predictions would
+the particular pathway to imminent AI Doomsday, so his specific

-incorrectly infer that his prediction of imminent AI Doomsday is
+so people would incorrectly infer that his prediction of imminent AI

-unlikely even though the ultimate convergence of many individually
+Doomsday is unlikely even though the ultimate convergence of many

-unlikely pathways is together very likely.
-Additionally, he doesn't
+individually unlikely pathways is together very likely.
+Additionally, he

-think there are any intermediate milestone predictions that he expects
+doesn't think there are any intermediate milestone predictions that he

-to be convergent in the same way that people could use to accurately
+expects to be convergent in the same way that people could use to

 This is a coherent position to have.
 As he gives as an example, predicting the lottery is also like this: it's very difficult to predict which lottery ticket is the winning lottery ticket, but it's very easy to predict that some winning ticket will be drawn.